googleforgames/agones/site/content/en/docs/Guides/fleet-updates.md

 all `GameServers` with the `v2` `Fleet` label, and if not found, search through the rest of the set.

 The above `GameServerAllocation` can then be used while you scale up the `v2` Fleet and scale down the original Fleet at the rate that you deem fit for your specific rollout.

+## Alpha Feature RollingUpdateOnReady

+{{< alpha title="Rolling Update on Ready" gate="RollingUpdateOnReady" >}}

+If we are updating the Fleet configuration, the new GameServerSet would be created with 0 GameServers at the beginning, if RollingUpdate deployment strategy is used.
+After creating a first batch of `MaxSurge` GameServers, old GameServerSet should be waiting before some of them become Ready, before scaling down GameServers which belong to an old GameServerSet.
+With this feature disabled old GameServerSet could scale down all of its GameServers down to zero and total number of Ready GameServers could be 0 which is more than `MaxUnavailable`, which could not be more than 99%, so this should never happen.